arthas1123/MoMoParadise/README.md

 Working on....

-1. Area detection
+1. Area detection --> Completed!
 2. Auto refill supplies, such as potions and scrolls
 3. Auto sell junk items
-4. Instant teleport when attacked by other player
+4. Instant teleport when attacked by other player --> PVP Detection Completed!